October 4, 2017

-This ebook will show development shops - especially those in what Jakob Nielsen calls “developer-centered usability” - how to give their product more staying power with their target audiences, whether in their version 1 / MVP or a future release.
+This ebook shows development shops - especially those in what Jakob Nielsen calls “developer-centered usability” - how to give their product more staying power with their target audiences, whether in their version 1 / MVP or a future release.

 Want to read some of it?
 Get the first 2 chapters of UX for Development Shops for free now.

 For the Thrill & Create Facebook page, I am recording episodes of a biweekly video series, More Than an Interface (>UI), where I talk to developers, UX practitioners, and development shop owners.
 As of now, 14 episodes are live or scheduled.

 Contact me if that's you and you would like to be featured on an upcoming episode.

 I have started guest blogging again.
 Here are some recent publications: